Skill Sheet: What You Will Learn Here

 Stock Options: This has nothing to do with the employee stock option plan (ESOP); it’s all about stocks in which options trading is allowed.
 On the National Stock Exchange of India, about 175 publically-listed companies are allowed as underlying security for options trading.
 Stocks for derivatives trading (including options trading) are selected from among the top 500 stocks based on their average daily market capitalization and average daily traded value in the previous six months on a rolling basis.
 In other words, the stocks selected for the F&O segment will remain in that segment as long as they satisfy the selection criteria.

 Index Options: Even popular indices can be used as underlying for options trading.
-In fact, Index Options are more popular than stock options on the NSE.
+Index Options are more popular option types than stock options on the NSE.
 Currently, options trading is available in Nifty 50, Nifty Bank, Nifty Financial and Nifty Midcap on the NSE.
 Smaller lot sizes, lower margin requirements, and higher liquidity are the main attractions of trading in index options.
 Institutions also use index options for hedging purposes.

-Currency Options: These are also known as Forex Options.
+Currency Options: These option types are also known as Forex Options.
 Though there are rupee pairs and cross-currency pairs in currency options in India, on the NSE, rupee-denominated pairs are more popular as non-rupee-denominated currency pairs lack liquidity.
 These are mostly used by banks and those who have foreign currency transactions, like exporters, importers and borrowers in foreign currencies.

 Commodity Options: Though commodity options, too, operate on similar lines as equity options, in the case of commodity options, they are allowed on futures and not spots.
 Options on commodities are of recent origin and are yet to gain popularity among traders and investors.

-Classification based on market type: Based on the market type, options can be classified into exchange-traded options and OTC-traded options.
+Classification based on market type: Based on the market type, options types can be classified into exchange-traded options and OTC-traded options.

 Exchange-traded options: These are the most common and formal types of options.
 Since these are traded on exchanges, they are formal and governed by the rules and regulations prescribed by the Securities and Exchange Board of India.
 Hence, they are safer as the execution of the contracts is ensured.